newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/electrologist-license.md

 filename: electrologist-license
 displayname: electrologist-license
 urlSlug: electrologist-license
-name: Apply for an Electrologist License
+name: Apply for an Electrologist Office Premises License
 webflowName: Electrologist
 summaryDescriptionMd: You must have a license to work as an electrologist in New Jersey.
 industryId: